 How To Measure Hermit Crab Shells

-A shell is measured across the widest point of its opening.
-Using a ruler, carefully measure your hermit crab’s existing shell.
+A shell is measured from the widest point of its opening.
+Using a ruler, carefully measure the hermit crab’s existing shell.
 The diameter of the shell at its widest point is what you need to note down.
-Once you have your measurements, you can do the same for potential new shells.

-Hermit crab shells can be found in pet stores or online, where they are sold in bulk.
+Hermit crab shells can be found in pet stores or online, where they’re sold in bulk.
 Aside from that, you can often find appropriate shells at craft stores or gift shops.
-Be careful of those sold outside of pet stores, however.
-Sometimes they are cleaned with harsh chemicals.

 Hermit Crab Shell Size Chart

-Here’s a quick chart to reference when sizing up your hermit crab shells.
-Compare the opening of your hermit crab’s existing shell to determine which size category it fits into:
+Here’s a quick chart to reference when sizing up hermit crab shells.
+Compare the opening of a hermit crab’s existing shell to determine which size category it fits into:

 |Small Hermit Crab||3/8 – ½ inch opening|

 |Large Hermit Crab||1 – 1 3/8 inch opening|

 Remember, the new shells need to be up to ¼ inch wider than the existing shell.
 This gives your hermit crabs room to grow and maneuver.